Jackett/Jackett/CONTRIBUTING.md

 <details open=true> <summary> Visual Studio 2022 </summary>

 - Install [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/) for free.
-  - About 2GB download.
-8GB installed.
+  - About 2GB download, 8GB installed.
   -  Make sure it includes the following Workload and Individual Components:
      -  .NET desktop development
-     -  .Net Framework 4.6.1 SDK
+     -  .Net Framework 4.6.2 SDK
-     -  .Net Framework 4.6.1 targeting pack
+     -  .Net Framework 4.6.2 targeting pack
 - From the `Get Started` screen:
   - `Clone a repository -> Browse a repository -> GitHub -> Sign in -> clone your forked repository`
 - Double-click `Jackett.sln` in `Solution Explorer` to load your project
-- Ensure `Jackett.Server` is the Startup Project (instead of `Jackett.Service`) and the Run Target (instead of `IIS Express`)
+- Ensure `Jackett.Server` is the Startup Project and the Run Target (instead of `Jackett.Service`)
 - Open `Tools -> NuGet Package Manager -> Package Manager Console`
 - From the PMC, with `Jackett.Service` as the default project, run:
   - `dotnet tool install -g dotnet-format`